 As with any martial art, it is your responsibility to be prudent with your knowledge and training.
 Use your skills only when conflict is unavoidable and you need to save yourself or others from harm.

 In addition to being an excellent self-defense system, Krav Maga is a great high-intensity workout that inevitably leads to amazing physical fitness.
 In fact, many people start self-defense classes for the physical benefits they offer.
 Krav Maga can be a really hard workout, so it is highly effective and you can start seeing results faster than with other forms of training.

 Each class starts with a warm-up and combines high-intensity training with various aerobic moves throughout the session.
 The punches, kicks, and other exercises ensure you work out muscles that aren’t normally exercised through everyday activities or even weight lifting.

 At the end of a class, you will have completed a full-body workout that burns calories, tones and builds your muscles, and improves your cardiovascular system, strength, and stamina.
 Indeed, you can burn around 500-900 calories in one hour.

 Consistency is Critical

 As with any other form of exercise, consistency is key to improving your fitness level.
-To get the most benefits, attend your Krav Maga class at least twice a week.
+To get the most benefits, attend your Krav Maga self-defense training classes at least twice a week.
 If you already do other exercises, even incorporating Krav Maga into your routine once a week would be beneficial.